tomseeber/tomseeber/README.md

 - **Bachelor’s in Psychology/English** from the University of Illinois

 ### 🌱 What I'm Working On
 Currently, I'm working on exciting projects involving predictive modelling, data engineering, and generative AI solutions.
-I'm also part of the faculty at the University of Toronto, sharing my knowledge in data science, machine learning, and business analytics.
+I'm also an instructor at the University of Toronto's Continuing Education, where I share my knowledge in data science, machine learning, and business analytics.

 ### 🤝 Let's Connect
 Feel free to connect with me here or on [LinkedIn](https://linkedin.com/in/thomasseeber).
 Let's create data-driven solutions together!